Crepes Recipe. All Fillings. Gluten-Free Friendly

 BASIC CREPE BATTER

-4 eggs (8 egg whites if you can’t afford the cholesterol in egg yolks; only if you are restricted: use 1 cup flax mixture, see below)
+4 eggs (8 egg whites if you can’t afford the cholesterol in egg yolks; only if you are egg-restricted, use 1 cup flax mixture: 1/4 cup ground flax mixed with 1 cup warm water)

 2½ cups cold liquid, alone or in any combination: seltzer, water, wine, milk, or dairy-free milk, low-fat OK